-All SHARE services are available during the COVID-19 closure.
-Advocates are available to help anyone with support, resources, and options.
+Advocates are available to help survivors and their allies with support, resources, and options.
 Services may be provided by email, phone, text, Zoom, or other messaging apps.
-(While advocates are still confidential resources, not all communication systems are secure; advocates will discuss limits.)
-Contact email@example.com or Rowan Frost firstname.lastname@example.org, 503-571-7966.
+Contact email@example.com or Rowan Frost firstname.lastname@example.org, 503/571-7966.

 For program updates and events, follow us on our Facebook page, Consent Is Reed.